 Our New Master Bathroom Remodel — It’s been a long time coming, but I’m so excited to finally share the before and after photos of our new master bathroom!

-Genesis CP was the construction team we used throughout the whole house to bring my designs to life, and we used Innovative Skylights for installing the Velux sun tunnel skylights in this space to brighten things up…
+Genesis CP was the construction team we used throughout the whole house to bring my designs to life.
+And we also used Innovative Skylights for installing the Velux sun tunnel skylights in this space to brighten things up…

 One of the other things that HAD to go was the weird pocket door opening that the previous owner used to enter a second bedroom from the other side.

-It really made no sense to have a second entrance from another bedroom into the master bathroom, not to mention the door barely worked.
+It really made no sense to have a second entrance from another bedroom into the master bathroom.
+Not to mention that the door barely worked anyway.
 One of the many quirky things about this house when we first bought it, haha!

 Other than floorplan change, we essentially kept the footprint of the master bathroom the same and simply updated the style and features.